-So you dream to set up your online shop or your import business?
-In both cases the best way is to begin your research on the internet.
+Do you dream of setting up your own online shop or import business?
+In both cases, the best way is to begin your research on the internet.

 But how to get started?

-I asked my friend and business partner Fredrik, who’s been helping Western companies to import from China since 2009, to write this article for my website.
-Here what he has to say!
+I asked my friend and business partner Fredrik, who’s been helping Western companies import from China since 2009, to write this article for my website.
+Here is what he has to say!

-Alibaba.com and Aliexpress.com are well known among importing business worldwide.
-Both websites are owned by Alibaba Group, based in Hangzhou, China.
-The difference between the two websites can be hard to spot at a first glance, but its two very different business models with equally different strengths and weaknesses.
-This article will help you to choose which one you should use.
+Alibaba.com and Aliexpress.com are well known among importing businesses worldwide.
+Both websites are owned by the Alibaba Group, based in Hangzhou, China.
+The difference between the two websites can be hard to spot at a first glance, but they have two very different business models with different strengths and weaknesses.
+This article will help you choose which one to use.

 Alibaba.com key facts